captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 You do not alone own truth.
-The man who thinks that truth is his alone who thinks his eloquence and wisdom surpasses all, when his world turns, finds mere emptiness.
+The man who thinks that truth is his alone, who thinks his eloquence and wisdom surpasses all, when his world turns, finds mere emptiness.

 ---

-A man, intelligent though he be, should never be ashamed of learning more.
-His mind must be supple.
+A man, intelligent though he be, should never be afraid of learning more.
+His mind must remain supple.

 ---

 When a flood strikes, have you not seen the leaves that submit to the water’s rage survive and the resistant trees be swept away?

+---

-So too the ship that fights the wind, the sail drawn tight resisting, overturns.
+So too the ship that fights the wind, its sails drawn tight resisting, overturns.

 ---